sabrinacamp2/Non-Terra-GCP/Supplementary-information.md

 ```

 ## How the boot disk image used in this tutorial was created
-Steps to how I created the boot disk image `terra-docker-image-100-boot-20230720`
+Steps to how I created one of the boot disk images, `terra-docker-image-100-boot-20230720.`
 1. Install docker.
    - The Terra notebook environments are [docker images](https://github.com/DataBiosphere/terra-docker).
 Therefore, in order to utilize these environments in our VM instances, we first have to install docker.
 I'm following [this](https://tomroth.com.au/gcp-docker/) tutorial which assumes a Debian Linux distribution, which is what GCP uses.
 	   ```bash